-Every first-grade practice page provides 8 questions, each tied to a specific mathematical concept.
+Every second-grade practice page provides 8 questions, each tied to a specific mathematical concept.
 Students are given the opportunity for regular practice in each mathematical concept, allowing them to build confidence through these quick standards-based activities.

-Question Mathematics Concept NCTM Standards 1 Number Sense Understands numbers, ways of representing numbers, relationships among numbers, and number systems 2 Addition Understands meanings of operations and how they relate to one another; Computes fluently and makes reasonable estimates; Develops and uses strategies for whole-number computations, with a focus on addition and subtraction 3 Subtraction 4 Algebraic Thinking Understands patterns, relations, and functions; Models situations that involve the addition and subtraction of whole numbers, using objects, pictures, and symbols 5 Geometry Analyzes characteristics and properties of two- dimensional and three-dimensional geometric shapes and develops mathematical arguments about geometric relationships; Describes attributes and parts of two- and three-dimensional shapes 6 Measurement Understands measurable attributes of objects and the units, systems, and processes of measurement; Recognizes the attributes of length, volume, weight, area, and time 7 Data Analysis Formulates questions that can be addressed with data and collects, organizes, and displays relevant data to answer them 8 Word Problem/Logic Problem or Mathematical Reasoning Builds new mathematical knowledge through problem solving; Solves problems that arise in mathematics and in other contexts
+Question Mathematics Concept NCTM Standard 1 Number Sense Understands numbers, ways of representing numbers, relationships among numbers, and number systems 2 Addition Understands meanings of operations and how they relate to one another; Computes fluently and makes reasonable estimates 3 Subtraction 4 Algebraic Thinking Understands patterns, relations, and functions; Represents and analyzes mathematical situations and structures using algebraic symbols 5 Geometry Analyzes characteristics and properties of two-dimensional and three-dimensional geometric shapes and develops mathematical arguments about geometric relationships 6 Measurement Understands measurable attributes of objects and the units, systems, and processes of measurement; Applies appropriate techniques, tools, and formulas to determine measurements 7 Data Analysis Formulates questions that can be addressed with data and collects, organizes, and displays relevant data to answer them; Selects and uses appropriate statistical methods to analyze data 8 Word Problem/Logic Problem or Mathematical Reasoning Builds new mathematical knowledge through problem solving; Solves problems that arise in mathematics and in other contexts